 - Emergency Fund: Keep 3-6 months expenses in cash so you don’t turn to use debt during hard times

 The easy way we track net wealth is with a one-click secure login we created with Empower.
 They securely put all your various bank and retirement accounts into on easy-to-follow dashboard.
 We do use their wealth management services now, but for years, we just used their free tools.
-They also have an awesome Free Retirement Planner.
+They also have an awesome Free Retirement Planner (affiliate link).

 Good luck on your millionaire journey!